 By early 2018, the city of Austin revoked the tax-exempt historical status from the house due to the owner’s failure to maintain its condition.
 The Hutsons were then able to purchase the property before it hit the market.

-In order to apply for state and federal funding for restoration of the historic property, Hutson Gallagher is required to provide documented history of the house, including the history of the Zimmerman family and its architectural authenticity.
+In order to apply for state and federal funding for restoration of the historic property, Hutson Gallagher is required to provide documented history of the house, including the history of the Zimmermann family and its architectural authenticity.

 “When we started pulling back the layers on it we found out there is not a property history on the house,” Hutson stated.
 “We have been delayed by a good six to seven months because we had to stop and do a history on the house.”

-Now, for the first time ever, Hutson Gallagher has compiled a history of the Zimmerman family, including a timeline of when they arrived in Texas, when the cabin was built and who was born there—all based on verified, original historical documents.
-Previously, local historians leaned on an oral history of the house supposedly from the Zimmerman family, but Hutson said her team could not find an accurate basis for the majority of those claims.
+Now, for the first time ever, Hutson Gallagher has compiled a history of the Zimmermann family, including a timeline of when they arrived in Texas, when the cabin was built and who was born there—all based on verified, original historical documents.
+Previously, local historians leaned on an oral history of the house supposedly from the Zimmermann family, but Hutson said her team could not find an accurate basis for the majority of those claims.

 Hutson said her team also found several components of the house from the 1850s still intact on the property, including paint samples and original fencing.